gogre/irgo/README.md

 3. https://github.com/leela-zero/leela-zero
 4. https://senseis.xmp.net/?AllAboutThickness

-A prototype of [irgobot algorithms](https://github.com/gogre/irgobot/blob/master/algorithms.pdf) is probably most readily programmed in a fork of Influencie embedded in a fork of Lizzie or Sabaki with GTP callouts to leela-zero.
+A prototype of irgobot is probably most easily programmed in a fork of Influencie embedded in a fork of Lizzie or Sabaki with GTP callouts to leela-zero.

-Programming irgobot (or a part of it) would make a practical computer science project for someone interested in AI and visualisation.
+Programming irgobot (or a part of it) would make a doable computer science project for people interested in AI and visualisation.

 **Examples of Use**